-The term 'Federal Deposit Insurance Corporation (FDIC)' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Federal Deposit Insurance Corporation (FDIC)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The U.S. government started The Federal Deposit Insurance Corporation back in 1933.
 They created it because of the literally thousands of failed banks that went down in the 1920s and 1930s.
 The FDIC began insuring bank accounts at the beginning of 1934.
 Since then, no depositors have lost any insured bank account money despite a consistent number of banks failing every year.

 The first role of the FDIC is to insure and to increase the public’s confidence in the American banking system.
 They do this in several ways.
 The FDIC insures minimally $250,000 in bank and thrift accounts.
 They watch for and take action on any risks to the deposit insurance funds.
 They also stop the spread of any bank failures when one of the banks does fail.

 The Federal Deposit Insurance Corporation only insures deposits.
 This means that it does not cover mutual funds, stocks, or any other investments that some banks offer to their customers.
 They offer a standard $250,000 amount for each depositor’s account.
 This single limit amount does not apply to other types of account ownerships and accounts at other banks.
 To help individuals understand if the insurance provided is enough to cover their various kinds of account, the FDIC provides its Electronic Deposit Insurance Estimator.